Mardaneus86/touch_indicator/README.md

 ### indicator
 By adding a `Widget` here, you can change the complete look of the touch indicators.
 Make sure to supply a proper `indicatorSize` in order for the indicators to be positioned at the center of your touchpoints.

+### forceInReleaseMode
+When you want to show indicators when the app is running in release mode, make sure to enable this option.
+Default is `false`.

+### enabled
+You can enable or disable display of the indicators on the fly with this option.
+Default is `true`.